-This paper proposed rich component tags that enable programmers to easily write Web pages that are displayed by various kinds of rich clients, and described their implementation.
-This method makes it possible to define various kinds of rich components in a uniform interface.
+This paper has proposed rich component tags that enable programmers to easily write Web pages that are displayed by various kinds of rich clients, and described their implementation.
+This method makes

+WSEAS TRANSACTIONS on it possible in the intermediate of the inter nents in a uniform interface.
 The tag handlers that process rich components dynamically generate JSP pages and include them.
 Therefore, the recursive process of <rc:richComponent> tags is possible in which generated JSP pages are also defined using <rc:richComponent> tags.
 We are going to investigate various kinds of applications for rich component tags.